Where are 6 month LPN Programs in Ct?

 1. Enables students to identify specific career paths

 LPN courses constitute entry-level training for all aspiring nurses.
-Students get to make informed decisions on their future professions based on their experience with coursework and guidance from professors, who are usually active doctors.
+Students get to make informed decisions on their future professions based on their experience with coursework and guidance from professors, usually active doctors.

 2. Best option for unlicensed nurses